qsnake/gpaw/doc/devel/benchmarks.rst

     **Note**: the PGO entry refers to :ref:`PGO` driven using the benchmark.

     **Warning**: fields marked by **FAIL** denote a failure in the memory_bandwidth_ benchmark.
+    Errors were reported when using different blas/lapack in GPAW and NUMPY!

     ============================== =============================================
     compiler                       options